 There are many different treatment options if you have a chipped or cracked tooth.
 The correct solution for you is going to be based on the type of injury or tooth loss you are suffering from.
 Your dentist will assess the damage and make their recommendations based on this.
 Below, we are going to take a look at some of the different treatment options available.

 Veneers are covers for a tooth.
 A veneer is going to be bonded to the front of the tooth.
 This will transform the appearance of the tooth.
 Veneers can last up to 30 years with the right care, meaning you do not need to worry about replacing them regularly.
 Veneers can be put on one tooth, or they can be placed on several teeth.

 Composite bonding is a method used for repairing teeth that are cracked, chipped, misshapen, discolored, decayed, or gapped.
 It can last for as long as ten years.
-While the procedure is being carried out, anesthesia is not usually needed, unless cavities are being treated.
+Anesthesia is not usually needed for this procedure unless cavities are treated.

-If you have pain while you are drinking or chewing, or your tooth is chipped badly, you will probably be advised to have a crown placed.
-This is one of the most common types of restorative treatment.
-This is a cap that covers the tooth, protecting it and approving the appearance of it.
-With this type of treatment, you are not going to lose your tooth.
+If drinking or chewing causes you pain or your tooth is badly chipped, you may need a dental crown.
+This is one of the most common types of restorative treatments.
+A crown is a cap that covers the tooth, protecting it and approving its appearance.

-As you can see, there are several different treatments available, and it is always best to speak to your Boston dentist at Dental Partners of Boston first regarding the right treatment for you for you.
+As you can see, there are several different treatments available, and it is always best to speak to our Boston dentists at Dental Partners of Boston first regarding the right treatment for you.
 Schedule an appointment with us today!